aquaxp/ledskull/README.md

 # ledskull
 First try to create lighting IoT device based on ESP8266 (Arduino).

-Sketch support Glow and Rainbow effects for WS2812b RGB led strips and web-UI to control it from any device with web browser.
+Sketch support Glow, Fade and Rainbow effects for WS2812b RGB led strips and web-UI to control it from any device with web browser.

 Project uses [WebSockets server](https://github.com/Links2004/arduinoWebSockets) and [SPI Flash filesystem](https://github.com/pellepl/spiffs) libraries.